Best Copycat Rotel Recipe (Canned Tomatoes & Chilies)

 Note: A reader asked if you could leave out the citric acid or lemon juice if you didn’t can the Rotel and the short answer is yes.
 However, citric acid is on of the ingredients in the commercial version, so it may taste different without that citrus flavor.

-The ingredients are simple and straightforward, mimicking the Rotel ingredients:
+The ingredients of the recipe are simple and straightforward, mimicking the Rotel ingredients:

-- Salt & Pepper - you can use either canning salt or pure sea salt.
+- Salt & black pepper: You can use either canning salt or pure sea salt.

 - Water-Bath canner – this stainless steel version with a clear lid was a game-changer for me, plus it has a flat bottom compatible with glass top stoves.

-- Canning jars - the recipe calls for pint (16-ounce) jars.
-You can use them or half-pint (8-ounce) jars OR if you need to replicate the 10-ounce Rotel cans for recipes, you can use 10-ounce canning jars like these.
+- Canning jars – the recipe calls for pint (16-ounce) jars.
+You can use them or half-pint (8-ounce) jars OR if you’d like to replicate the 10-ounce Rotel cans for recipes, you can use 10-ounce canning jars like these.

 - Canning Funnel – I recommend a stainless steel funnel when working with hot liquids.